 I have nothing.
-I have to really budget myself at all times.
+I am constantly thinking about my budget.
 I pay an obscene amount just to keep the IRS off of my back.
-I recently got stuck with yet another outrageous cost for taking care of my health.
+I get stuck with outrageous bills for attempting to take care of my health.
 (Sometimes its lost on me why I even have insurance.)
 I feel as though I’m so far behind the rest of the people out there my age who are pursuing their careers.
 I feel as though there is no catching up.

 But there is a silver lining in all of this sentiment.

 In the grand scheme of things, you, me, and everyone else aren’t that different at all.
-Regardless of if you’re the CEO of a Fortune 500 company or a Barista at Starbucks, we wake up to the same sun, have our morning coffee, and have our morning trip to the bathroom.
+Regardless of if you’re the CEO of a Fortune 500 company or a Barista at Starbucks, we wake up to the same sun, have our morning coffee, and take our morning dumps.
 No matter who you are, deep down, we all want the same things:

 We all want to feel successful and complete.
 We all want to love and be loved.
 We don’t want to do this whole life thing alone.

 Some may associate ‘having things’ as something that makes them happy.
 But when’s the last time that your car comforted you while you were crying in the shower with a bottle of wine?
 In other words, more ‘stuff’ isn’t going to get you anywhere.
-Quite the contrary, more stuff is only going to make you more… stuck.
+Quite the contrary, more stuff is only going to tie you down.